x1wins/FlowerPaper/README.md

 welcome to FlowerPaper

-this open project is bbs(bulletin board system) and spring mvc with hibernate
+this is bbs(bulletin board system) open project developed by spring mvc with hibernate

 http://localhost:8080/FlowerPaper